chipgarner/air-pms7003/README.md

 To run on startup using systemd copy the contents of the systemd.txt to a .service file in the systemd directory, eg:

-sudo nano /etc/systemd/system/pms7003.service
+sudo nano /etc/systemd/system/yourair.service

-copy the file contents, save it and exit, ctrl o to save and ctrl x to exit the nano editor.
+Copy the file contents.
+Edit the ExeStart line, make sure it uses the full path to your python script.
+Save it and exit, ctrl o to save and ctrl x to exit the nano editor.

 Run it:

-sudo systemctl start pms7003
+sudo systemctl start yourair

 Check if it's working:

-sudo systemctl start pms7003
+sudo systemctl status yourair

 If so enter the following to make it run on start up:

-sudo systemctl enable pms7003
+sudo systemctl enable yourair

 If it doesn't work run the following to debug:

-sudo /usr/bin/python3 /home/pi/Sensors/air-pms7003/pms7003-runner.py
+sudo /usr/bin/python3 ~/yourair/pms7003-runner.py

 ## Usage example